 Object ID: A unique identifier assigned to an object in the CIS.

 Object Number: The SI unit specified name or cataloging number for a particular object in the CIS.
 Sometimes relates to the accession ID.

+Open Text Media Manager: The commercial application system product that the SI DAMS is built upon.

 Rendition: A particular image view of the object.
 Objects may have multiple renditions, each rendition corresponds to a different view of the object (top, bottom, side, etc…or in the case of manuscripts each rendition can be a different page.)